-- Don't buy coverage at the dealership - You will pay too much!
+- Never buy coverage at the dealership - You will pay too much!

-- Don't buy and extended warranty on price alone - Avoid ultra cheap plans.
+- Never buy an extended warranty on price alone - Avoid ultra cheap plans.

-- A dealer's brochure is not a contract!
+- The dealer's glossy brochure is not a contract!

-- Get quotes before even going to the dealership
+- Get quotes before going to the dealership.

-- If you can't find information on the company at the Better Business Bureau don't buy from them.
+- If you can't find the company profile at the Better Business Bureau, don't buy from them.

-You must decide if you need the coverage.
-The cost to repair today's high tech vehicles is rising and you don't want to get stuck with a several thousand dollar repair bill down the road.
-Depending on your situation there are times when you should consider coverage and times when you definitely don't need it.
+Whether or not you need coverage depends on your situation.
+The cost to repair today's high tech vehicles is rising.
+You don't want to get stuck with an expensive repair bill down the road.
 One covered repair can pay for the entire cost of the plan.